Patroni-assisted fallback

 TLS.
 Fallback connections use the same server_tls_mode as the local backend.
 If the local backend uses a unix socket (no TLS), fallback TCP connections will also run without TLS.
 Configure server_tls_mode explicitly if fallback connections must be encrypted.

 standby_leader.
 Patroni standby clusters use the standby_leader role. doorman treats it as "other" (lowest priority, after sync_standby and replica).
-This is correct for most deployments.
+For a primary-cluster deployment this matches what you want; if you are running pg_doorman on a standby cluster you most likely don't want fallback at all because you have no writeable target.

 Relationship to patroni_proxy